 You have an interest in cookies because:

-- It’s your right to know what information websites store on your computer.
-(See the EU Cookie law)
+- According to the EU Cookie Law you have the right to know what information websites store on your computer.

 - You should make an informed decision whether you explicitly or implicitly allow websites to set cookies on your browser.

-The EU Cookie Law (or EU E-Privacy Directive) is a law that has been brought across Europe to help consumers make informed choices about the cookies they accept on their computers.
-The UK started to enforce the law in May 2012 so all websites need to be compliant or risk fines of up to £500,000.
+The EU Cookie Law (or EU E-Privacy Directive) is a law that has been brought across Europe (including the UK) to help consumers make informed choices about the cookies they accept on their computers.

 Unfortunately in most cases there are no industry standard options for disabling cookies without completely disabling the functionality and features that they add to the website.
 It is recommended that you leave on all the cookies if you are not sure whether you need them or not in case they are used to provide a service that you use.